Excise duty on energy

 Information in Swedish about the application process is available on our Swedish webpage “Refunds of excise duty on electricity and fuel”.

-If you have consumed electricity or fuel to produce mineralogical substances other than metals (mineralogical processing), you are entitled to claim a deduction for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable).
+If you have used electricity or fuel to produce mineralogical substances other than metals (mineralogical processing), you are entitled to a deduction for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable).
 You claim the deduction in your excise duty return for electricity or fuel.
-If you do not declare excise duty on electricity or fuel in an excise duty return, you must pay the excise duty at the full rate and then apply for a refund later.
+If you do not file an excise duty return for electricity or fuel, you must pay the excise duty at the full rate and then apply for a refund later.

-In order for you to be granted a deduction or refund, the constituent material must undergo a chemical change due to heat in an oven, or a physical structural change.
-You are entitled to a deduction or refund for the manufacture of cement, lime, glass, mineral wool, brick, expanded clay, concrete products or ceramics.
+In order for you to be granted an excise duty deduction or refund, the chemical composition of the input material must undergo a change through heating in furnaces, or its internal physical structure must be altered – or the altered structure must be maintained – in ladles or similar vessels.
+You can claim a deduction or refund for the manufacture of cement, lime, glass, mineral wool, brick, expanded clay, concrete products or ceramics, for example.

-You are not entitled to a deduction or refund for electricity or fuel consumed for other purposes in connection with mineralogical processing – for example, mechanical work, lighting and similar.
-You are not entitled to a deduction or refund for electricity or fuel consumed for drying purposes only.
+You cannot claim a deduction or refund for electricity or fuel used for other purposes in connection with mineralogical processing – for example, mechanical work, lighting and similar.
+Further, you cannot claim a deduction or refund for electricity or fuel used for drying purposes only.

 You can claim a deduction for excise duty on fuel if you have sold the fuel to an approved duty-exempt user that has used the fuel in mineralogical processing.

-You can claim a deduction or apply for a refund for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable).
+You can claim a deduction or refund for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable).

-If you apply for a refund of excise duty on electricity, you are only entitled to the refund amount above SEK 2 000 per calendar year.
-A refund of excise duty on electricity will only be paid if the refund amount is at least SEK 1 000 per calendar quarter.
+If you apply for a refund of excise duty on electricity, you are only entitled to receive the refund amount that exceeds SEK 2,000 per calendar year.
+A refund of excise duty on electricity will only be paid out if the refund amount is at least SEK 1,000 per calendar quarter.

-You can apply to the Swedish Tax Agency for voluntary excise duty liability if you have consumed more than 10 Gigawatt hours (Gwh) of electricity within certain areas of use, such as for the production of mineralogical substances other than metals.
-If you have voluntary excise duty liability, you must not apply for a refund of excise duty.
-You can claim a deduction in your excise duty return for excise duty on electricity instead.
+You can apply to the Swedish Tax Agency for voluntary excise duty liability if you have used more than 10 Gigawatt hours (Gwh) of electricity within certain areas of use, such as for the production of mineralogical substances other than metals.
+If you have voluntary excise duty liability, you cannot apply for an excise duty refund.
+You can claim a deduction in your excise duty return for electricity instead.

 When you produce energy products such as petrol, gas oil, liquefied petroleum gas, natural gas or biogas, you are entitled to claim an excise duty deduction for the electricity or fuel you have used during production.
 You can claim a deduction for excise duty on energy, carbon dioxide or sulphur.
 You claim the deduction in your excise duty return for electricity or fuel.